Gabriel Fernández (footballer, born 1994)

-Gabriel Matías Fernández Leites (born 13 May 1994), commonly known as "Toro Fernández", is a Uruguayan professional footballer who plays as a forward for Liga MX club Cruz Azul.
+Gabriel Matías Fernández Leites (born 13 May 1994), commonly known as "dToro Fernández", is an Uruguayan professional footballer who plays as a forward for Liga MX club Cruz Azul.

 Career

 Fernández had youth stints with Club Atlético Pablan, Bella Vista and Defensor Sporting, featuring for the latter at the 2012 U-20 Copa Libertadores in Peru; where they finished as runners-up to Argentina's River Plate.
 On 8 January 2013, Fernández completed a loan move to fellow Primera División team Cerro Largo.
 He made his bow on 23 February against Montevideo Wanderers, which preceded his first goals arriving in March versus Progreso and Racing Club.
 Fernández returned to his parent club for 2013–14, making four appearances before leaving to join Racing Club.
 Braces followed in season one over Atenas and Sud América.

 After spending three further seasons with Racing Club, participating in forty-nine matches and netting fifteen goals, Fernández switched teams in January 2018 by agreeing to sign for Peñarol.
 He scored his first goal on 24 February during a win over Liverpool, a club he later notched his first career hat-trick against in the following August on the way to Peñarol's fiftieth league title.

 On 26 January 2019, Fernández secured a transfer to La Liga side Celta; effective from the following July, pending the outcome of his court case.
 The deal was confirmed on 4 July by Celta.
 His debut arrived in a home defeat to Real Madrid on 17 August.
 He got his opening goal for them on 24 August, scoring with a backheel flick to earn Celta a 1–0 win over Valencia in La Liga.

 On 11 September 2020, Fernández was loaned to Segunda División side Real Zaragoza for the 2020–21 season.

-In 2023, Fernández joined Universidad Nacional (the Pumas) for the 2023 Apertura tournament.
+On 3 July 2023, Fernández joined Pumas UNAM for the Apertura 2023 tournament.
+For a $2M USD transfer fee for Celta.

+In December 2023, Pumas UNAM sold Fernández to Cruz Azul making them pay $11,400,000 USD (£9.1M) transfer fee.